NVIDIA/NVFlare/docs/appendix/create_certificate.rst

 #######################################################################################
-How to create the self-signed SSL Certificate Authority and server-clients certificates
+How to create the self-signed TLS Certificate Authority and server-clients certificates
 #######################################################################################

 If you are using the automatically generated startup kits created by the provisioning tool as described in the